Is Rowing Good Exercise?

 Benefits of Rowing

-Rowing is the perfect exercise for toning your upper and lower body while burning serious calories.
-Compared to similar activities such as cycling or running, rowing requires 85% of the body's muscles to work in perfect harmony.
+Rowing is a great exercise for engaging both the upper and lower body while supporting calorie expenditure.
+Compared to similar activities such as cycling or running, rowing requires a large amount of the body's muscles to work in coordinated movement.
 This leads to a workout that can be more efficient and well-rounded than many other activities.

-Specifically, rowing engages the hamstrings, glutes, quads, core muscles, and back muscles—all while also providing an aerobic workout with its cardiovascular element.
+Specifically, rowing engages the hamstrings, glutes, quads, core muscles, and back muscles—while also providing an aerobic cardiovascular workout.
 With each stroke of the oar, your body is pushed to use multiple muscle groups at once in order to produce forward momentum.
-This helps improve overall strength and muscle tone with minimal strain on joints because there’s no impact on them like there is when running or cycling.
+This helps improve overall strength and muscle tone with minimal strain on joints because it generally involves less impact than activities such as running.

 Lose Weight with Rowing

 Rowing is a great cardio exercise that can help you lose weight.
-In fact, one hour of rowing can burn up to 500 calories.
-Because of this, rowing can be identified as one of the most effective fat-burning exercises out there.
+In fact, one can burn 400-800+ calories per hour depending on your intensity, body weight, and fitness level.
+Because of this, rowing can be an effective exercise for supporting calorie expenditure and overall fitness.

-So, if you're looking to burn some extra calories and lose a few pounds, rowing is a great option.
-Just make sure to row at a vigorous pace, and stick to a healthy diet to see the optimum results.
+So, if you're looking to burn some extra calories and lose a few pounds, rowing can be a great option.
+Rowing at a moderate to vigorous intensity may increase calorie expenditure.

 Improve Endurance and Cardiovascular Health with Rowing